-- Project #199206100: Committee recommends funding the capital account at \$4.5 million a year for three years.
-This recommendation allows the three sponsoring tribesof the Albeni Falls projects to most effectively access capital funds for future acquisitions. - The UCUT M&E project be advanced as a "pilot" monitoring program to be reviewed and evaluated on its applicability to a greater geographic area based on an ISRP review of results after three years of work.
-In addition, the Committee recommends that the pilot monitoring work be applied throughout the Albeni Falls project area.
+- Project # 199206103 Idaho Department of Fish and Game.
+Staff recommends removing IDFG's capital funding request and applying \$1.5 million of the request to the Albeni Falls Work Group capital funding request.
+This objective of this recommendation is to encourage IDFG to work cooperatively with the Work Group to distribute capital funds to most effectively acquire additional HUs. - Council staff recommends that the UCUT M&E be advanced as a "pilot" monitoring program to be reviewed and evaluated on its applicability to a greater geographic area based on an ISRP review of results after three years of work.
+In addition, staff recommends that the pilot monitoring work be applied throughout the Albeni Falls project area.